Dairy-Free Thai Iced Tea — Vegan Recipe (No Dye Options)

 -

-Brew the tea
+Steep the tea

 Sweeten

 Add your sweetener while the tea is still warm.
 Stir well.
-Taste and adjust. -
+Taste and adjust.

 Chill

-Cool to room temperature or refrigerate 15–20 minutes. -
+Cool to room temperature or refrigerate 15–20 minutes.

 Serve

 Fill glasses with ice.
 Pour the vegan Thai iced tea over the ice.
 Add a splash or drizzle of plant milk on top so it layers.
-That’s your dairy free thai iced tea done.

-Many dairy free thai iced tea fans also want thai tea without dye or thai tea no dye.
+Many dairy free Thai iced tea fans also want Thai tea without dye or Thai tea no dye.
 The orange color in standard mixes often comes from added coloring.
-To make thai tea no dye:
+To make Thai tea no dye:

 - Brew strong: Ice dilutes the tea; keep the brew strong like the classic recipe.

-What’s next
+What's Next

 Try the classic or boba version if you're fine with dairy, or read What is Thai iced tea? for ingredients and brewing basics.